Comprehensive pet insurance with low excess

 How often do I need to pay excess?

 With Napo, you only need to pay excess once a year for each new condition you claim for.
+For example, if you claim three times in a year for the same condition, you'll only pay the excess once.

 How much is pet insurance excess?

-There’s no set answer because each pet insurance provider has a different excess charge.
-In fact, most insurers will have a range of different excess charges that go
+There’s no set answer on how much pet insurance excess is.
+That's because each pet insurance provider has a different excess charge, and excess charges can even vary between policy.
+Most insurers will have a range of different excess charges that go from £0 right up to £500.

-In the case of Napo, we want to keep things simple and stress-free.
-We offer pet insurance with a low excess that doesn’t change.
-Your excess will always be £75 for any claims for accidents, injuries, or treatments.
+In the case of Napo, we offer pet insurance with a low excess that doesn’t change.
+Your excess will always be £99 for any claims for accidents, injuries, or treatments.
+The only time we’ll ask you to pay a higher excess charge is for a third party liability claim, which is £250.

-Whether you’re looking for dog insurance with low excess, or cat insurance with low excess, we only have one low excess charge for our pet insurance.
+So whether you’re looking for dog insurance with low excess, or cat insurance with low excess, we only have one low excess charge for our pet insurance.
+So no matter what policy you have, or what condition you claim for, you’ll only be asked for a £99 excess charge.

 Plus, you only need to pay excess once a year for each new condition.
-So if you need to claim multiple times for the same condition in a year, you only have to pay it once.
+So if you need to claim multiple times for the same condition in a year, you only have to pay excess once.

 What is the average excess on pet insurance?

-There’s no easy way to work out an average excess for pet insurance because each provider will have a different charge, and some will even offer several excess options for the same policy.
+It's tricky to work out the average excess for pet insurance because each provider will have a different charge, and some will even offer several excess options for the same policy.
+Your excess charge can also change depending on the age of your pet.
+It’s pretty confusing, and can be hard to track!

-To try and get an idea of what the average excess on pet insurance is, we checked prices for lifetime pet insurance using
+To try and get an idea of what the average excess on pet insurance is, we checked prices for lifetime pet insurance using Go.Compare.
+All these figures are from November 2022 and come from quotes for a 2 year old Lab living in South East England.

 Our search for lifetime pet insurance gave us 130 quotes, with an average excess of £127.53.

-During this check, we found that Napo had the cheapest pet insurance excess at £75.
-We only found one other company with a £75 excess, but their vet fee limits were lower.
+During this check, we found that Napo had the cheapest pet insurance excess at £99.
+We only found one other company with a £99 excess, but their vet fee limits were lower.
+Only 12 quotes provided had an excess charge lower than £100.

 Meanwhile, the most expensive excess charge we saw was £250!